-Some hardwood look-alike floors are eco-friendly utilizing other wood or plant materials or wood by-products.
+Some hardwood floor alternatives are eco-friendly, utilizing other wood or plant materials or wood by-products.
 A good example is bamboo flooring.
-Bamboo is a grass plant that takes a very short time to reach harvesting stage.
-Cork flooring is also a perfect wood look alike that is manufactured from the bark of the cork oak hardwood tree.
-Another eco-friendly flooring option discussed below is plywoods, made from wood by-products.
-Furthermore, the passing of the 2018 Farm Bill has brought another wood flooring look-alike type called hemp flooring.
+Bamboo is a grass plant that takes a short time to reach the harvesting stage.
+Cork flooring is also a perfect wood look-alike manufactured from the bark of the cork oak hardwood tree.
+Another eco-friendly flooring option discussed below is plywoods made from wood by-products.
+Furthermore, the passing of the 2018 Farm Bill has brought another wood floor alternative called hemp flooring.

-4. Some Hardwood look alike are Waterproof and can withstand Floods
+4. Some Hardwood Alternatives are Waterproof & can withstand Floods

 5. Some Hardwood Flooring Look-alike are Quite Durable

-We have various hardwood flooring look-alike that come at the fraction of the cost of hardwood floors yet they are durable.
+We have various hardwood flooring alternatives that come at a fraction of the cost of hardwood floors, yet they are durable.
 They include vinyl, laminate, and tile floors.

-Bamboo flooring may be regarded as a hardwood floor in the flooring industry although it is a grass plant.
-It is an environment-friendly because unlike woods, bamboo plants take a very short time to mature.
+Although it is a grass plant, bamboo may be regarded as a hardwood floor.
+It is environment-friendly because, unlike woods, bamboo plants take a short time to mature.
 Additionally, it is cheaper than hardwood floors.

-We have a variety of tiles that come in different lengths and widths, colors and designs with some mimicking the look of wood.
-The features of tiles include water resistance, ease to clean and sturdiness for durability.
+We have various tiles that come in different lengths and widths, colors, and designs, with some mimicking the look of wood.
+The features of tiles include water resistance, ease to clean, and sturdiness for durability.
 As such, it is ideal for any room in a house.
-You can install it in kitchens, bathrooms, mudrooms, basement and laundry rooms.
+You can install it in kitchens, bathrooms, mudrooms, the basement, and laundry rooms.

 Cork flooring easily passes as a hardwood flooring option.
 However, it is not really a hardwood floor.
 Manufactured from a cork oak tree’s bark, the bark is ground, compressed then formed into flooring sheets after being bonded with resins.
 Worth noting, it is a solid flooring that is resistant to mildew, mold, and insects.
 Cork flooring is also an acoustic and thermal insulator and ideal for cold places and upstairs rooms.
 It is available in different sizes, colors and you have a choice between buying tiles or planks.

-Luxury vinyl tile flooring is one of the latest innovation in the flooring industry.
+Luxury vinyl tile flooring is one of the latest innovations in the flooring industry.
 The floor combines various features to make it ideal for almost any space.
-It is water-resistant, durable, quiet and warm underfoot.
+It is water-resistant, durable, quiet, and warm underfoot.
 It is also quite resistant to scratches making it durable.
-Since it is waterproof, you can use it in most rooms in a house including your bathroom and kitchen floor.
-However, costs vary with some being as expensive as hardwood flooring materials.
+Since it is waterproof, you can use it in most rooms in a house, including your bathroom and kitchen floor.
+However, costs vary, with some being as expensive as hardwood flooring materials.

-With various styles and colors available, including wood look alike, there are some laminate flooring that imitate wood perfectly.
+With various styles and colors available, including wood floor alternatives, some laminate floorings imitate wood perfectly.
 Resistant to moisture and stains, it is a sturdy flooring that you can install in water-prone areas like kitchens and bathrooms.
 It is also suitable for installing in high traffic areas like hallways.